1986-OldMan/Change-color-button/readme.md

-Create multiply button to change color button.
+Create multiply buttons to change color of the buttons when you click on the button.